Current & Recent

 --Victoria Harding

-A Glen Gould Archive review of The Loser, noting that the novel is part of the Glenn Gould "reception history." --Victoria Harding
+A Glenn Gould Archive review of The Loser, noting that the novel is part of the Glenn Gould "reception history."
+Originally part of the Glenn Gould Archive, but it seens ti have disappeared so has been copied here. --Victoria Harding

 The second recipient of the Thomas Bernhard Scholarship for playwrights – established by the National Theatre of Linz in Austria (see entry on this page) – is Johanna Kaptein, who from March to May 2007 will work on her new play in close cooperation with the theater in Linz .
-For further information(in German):
+More information, in German, is here.

 -- Anja Zeidler